 Scroll down to the Download section and click, “Download.”
-The drop down list should already be selected onto the most current stable version.
+The drop-down list should already be selected onto the most current stable version.
 You can download the beta if you’d like, but beware that it may be filled with bugs and errors – hence why it’s beta.

 Depending on the settings of your web browser, your computer may open the prompt to save the ZIP file.
 Save this file somewhere easy to find.
 I would suggest on the desktop.
-Otherwise, you’ll want to check the “Downloads” folder of your computer.
+Otherwise, you’ll want to check the “Downloads” folder on your computer.

 Setting Up the Database

 A manual osCommerce installation means you need to set up the database it will use.
 However, the tools available in cPanel make this process incredibly easy.

 Make sure you write down the database name, username, and password when you’re done with this step.
 You’ll need these credentials, so osCommerce can save data.
 Otherwise, your site will not work correctly.

 From the cPanel dashboard, click the “MySQL Database Wizard” tool.